zelanko/sql-docs.de-de/docs/2014/analysis-services/tabular-model-programming-compatibility-levels-1050-1103/representation/relationship-representation-tabular.md

     //Make sure PKTableName.PKColumnName  is set as PK ==> <attribute>.usage == AMO.AttributeUsage.Key
     if (tabularDb.Dimensions[PKTableName].Attributes[PKColumnName].Usage != AMO.AttributeUsage.Key)
     {
-        //... here we are 'fixing', if there is an issue with PKTableName.PKColumnName not beeing the PK of the table
+        //... here we are 'fixing', if there is an issue with PKTableName.PKColumnName not being the PK of the table
         setPKColumn(tabularDb, PKTableName, PKColumnName);
     }